ymy-k/Hi-SAM/README.md

 **2.2 Hierarchical Text Segmentation (for Hi-SAM)**

-For stroke level performance, please follow **section 2.1**.
+For pixel-level text (stroke) performance, please follow **section 2.1**.
 For word, text-line, and paragraph level performance on HierText, please follow the subsequent steps.

 **Step 1:** run the following scripts to get the required jsonl file: